 - In both chats, you can hover over any message or emojis that you sent and click the trash can icon to delete your own messages.

 The Q&A tab is where you can see all questions.
 As a guest speaker, you cannot moderate or vote on them.

 - The Q&A tab is only shown when the broadcasters start the Q&A session.

-Along the top of the backstage page you will see:
+Along the top of the guest speaker view you will see: